Nexus Gold (CVE:NXS) Trading 50% Higher – Here’s Why

 Nexus Gold Corp.
-(CVE:NXS – Get Free Report) shares shot up 50% on Thursday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-127,000 shares traded hands during mid-day trading, an increase of 51% from the average session volume of 84,251 shares.
+(CVE:NXS – Get Free Report) rose 50% on Wednesday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+Approximately 127,000 shares traded hands during trading, an increase of 51% from the average daily volume of 84,251 shares.
 The stock had previously closed at C$0.01.

 Nexus Gold Company Profile